HomeBrooklyn Market Report

 4

-Every published Brooklyn neighborhood, with median sale price by property type and year-over-year trend for single-family homes.
-Click any column header to sort. "—" means no qualifying sales in that category.
+Every published Brooklyn neighborhood, with median sale price by property type and year-over-year single-family trend.
+Click any column header to sort.
+Click a neighborhood name for the full market report.

 Bath Beach 166 $985,000 $327,500 $548,000 $1.2M